 Welcome to our site.
 Our mission and dedication is to equip leaders for innovative ministry.
-Look.
 Explore.
+Read.
 Share.

 The sermon starts in the parking lot, and the impression you make for your guests on Sunday morning during the first 10 minutes will be indelible.

-Leveraging technology for ministry can be an incredible asset and blessing.
+Leveraging technology for ministry can be an incredible blessing.
 But it can also be fraught with problems and pitfalls.
-Learn how to use tech well.
+Learn how to use technology well.

 Our God longs for leaders to request of Him to do that which they cannot.
-Faith filled vision is a key and essential ingredient for ministry.
+Faith filled vision, leadership and risk are key ingredients for ministry.

 You know and understand how challenging it is to communicate.
 It is hard to get and capture people's attention.
 Learn how to communicate effectively.

 Being creative means asking the right questions and making new associations.
-Discover new and creative ideas.
+Discover new and creative ideas for your ministry.

 “A pastor should not complain about their congregation, certainly never to other people, but also not to God.
 A congregation has not been entrusted to him in order that he should become its accuser before God and man.
 When a person becomes alienated from a Christian community in which he has been placed and begins to raise complaints about it, he had better examine himself first to see whether the trouble is not due to his wish dream that should be shattered by God; and if this be the case, let him thank God for leading him into this predicament.
 But if not, let him nevertheless guard against ever becoming the accuser of the congregation before God.Let him rather accuse himself for his unbelief.
 Let him pray God for an understanding of his own failure and his particular sin, and pray that he may not wrong his brethren.
 Let him, in the consciousness of his own guilt, make intercession for his brethren.
 Let him do what he is committed to do, and thank God.